archethic-foundation/archethic-docs/technology/smart_contract/language.md

 ## Global variables

-Smart Contract can used global variable in the different blocks:
+Smart Contract can use global variable in the different blocks:
    - `contract`: represent the actual contract
    - `transaction`: incoming transaction
    - (inherit condition only) `next`: next transaction on the chain
-   - (inherit condition only) `previous`: previous transactiono on the chain
+   - (inherit condition only) `previous`: previous transaction on the chain

 Each of this variables contains the following fields:
 - `address`